 The hormone calcitonin participates in preserving bone structure.
-However, when is too much calcium in soft tissues such as kidneys, blood or joints, calcitonin pulls calcium back to the bones.
+However, when is too much calcium in soft tissues such as kidneys, blood, or joints, calcitonin pulls calcium back to the bones.
 Magnesium stimulates calcitonin.
 No magnesium, no calcitonin.
-Kidney stones, arthritis occur.
+Kidney stones and arthritis occur.

 Magnesium converts vitamin D to its active form.
 It is like a kiss for sleeping beauty.
 Wake up!

-Magnesium activates enzymes which participate in the formation of new bones.
+Magnesium activates enzymes that participate in the formation of new bones.

 Magnesium for Bones Works as the Safeguard

-According to Dr. Carolyn Dean, M.D., N.D., the osteoporosis is a condition which must not exist.
-Human bones must be robust and functional all lifetime.
+According to Dr. Carolyn Dean, M.D., N.D., osteoporosis is a condition that must not exist.
+Human bones must be robust and functional all their lifetime.
 Unfortunately, when magnesium is deficient, bones do not serve well.
 Why?
 One of the essential minerals is missing.
 Magnesium.

-All minerals and the rest of nutrients are equally crucial for bodies.
-If something is missing the link in the smartly constructed mechanism, all parts of the body suffer.
+All minerals and the rest of the nutrients are equally crucial for bodies.
+If something is missing the link in the smartly constructed mechanism, all body parts suffer.
 It happens slowly but with consequences.

-Dr. Dean read over 22,000 articles on osteoporosis, but just in the few of them, the importance of magnesium was emphasized.
+Dr. Dean read over 22,000 articles on osteoporosis, but just in a few of them, the importance of magnesium was emphasized.

 Can Chemicals Help to Rid of Osteoporosis?

-What Fosamax does for bones?
+What does Fosamax for bones?
 It causes brittle bones.
-Fosamax is one of the many drugs, which contain fluorine.
-Fluorine has a nasty habit of binding with magnesium and producing insoluble compound: sellaite (Mg F2).
+Fosamax is one of the many drugs which contain fluorine.
+Fluorine has a nasty habit of binding with magnesium and producing an insoluble compound: sellaite (Mg F2).
 It makes bones brittle.
 And prone to fractures.
 It destroys osteoblasts.
-Osteoblasts are cells which form new bones.
+Osteoblasts are cells that form new bones.
 I can not imagine how it can be in this modern world where we can ruin our bones with chemicals.
 Uh.

 Okay, it is enough to scare you.
-It is better to look for safe ways how to help ourselves giving bodies vital nutrients.
+It is better to look for safe ways to help ourselves by giving our bodies vital nutrients.

 Magnesium for Bones is Essential

-The right diet and the usage of nutrients would provide us with the peace of mind and vitality for bodies.
-When our bodies do not lack any minerals, everything goes smoothly and efficiently.
+The proper diet and the usage of nutrients would provide us with peace of mind and vitality for our bodies.
+Everything goes smoothly and efficiently when our bodies do not lack any minerals.

 Calcium and magnesium are interconnected.
 Without magnesium, the calcium cannot go into cells.
-The Magnesium is for relaxation; calcium is for contraction cells.
-When magnesium does not pave the way for calcium, problems such as osteoporosis, kidney stone, or arthritis occur.
+Magnesium is for relaxation; calcium is for contraction cells.
+If magnesium does not pave the way for calcium, osteoporosis, kidney stone, or arthritis problems occur.
 There are more cases where the role of magnesium is essential, but now we talk about the well-being of bones.

 We can prevent osteoporosis with the help of magnesium.
-Somebody who already had this condition can halt it.
+Somebody who already has this condition can halt it.

 According to Dr. Carolyn Dean, M.D., N.D., the author of The Magnesium Miracle, we need to take steps to prevent osteoporosis or stop the condition.